-There will be four nine weeks grading periods each year.
+There will be two semesters/grading periods each year.
 Work that is being made up must be made up within (five) 5 days after the absence unless prior arrangements have been made with the School Office or the child's teacher.